philltran/message_private/README.txt

  * Requirements
  * Installation
  * Configuration
- * Troubleshooting
  * Development & Test
  * Maintainers

 INTRODUCTION
 ------------
-Customised message type and entity reference fields to enable Message Stack to send and receive private messages.
+A message type and entity reference fields to enable Message Stack to send and receive private messages.
 Messages of type "Private Message" are created and associated to user entities.
 The CRUD permissions associated to this message type are based on these entity reference fields, with the exception of CREATE, it uses the